 The above two packaging images are of the main shipping company I use: Pack and Send Harrow.
 You can ask me to obtain a price from them for you but are also welcome to make contact directly for any shipping requirement – but please reference me.

-Sea freight and USA customs – useful information
+USA customs and port only collection – useful information

 International import/export can seem daunting if you have never done it before – especially the terminology.
 I do not claim to know everything but here is a step-by-step guide with an indication of costs you would be responsible for: